Lemon Cree Non-Profit Society

 Your support makes it possible for us to continue to educate and spread awareness on bullying in Canada and create peaceful communities now and for generations to come.

-By sponsoring this project, you are providing an opportunity for Indigenous youth to experience and learn from other cultures, gain valuable skills on communication and antibullying, improve their health and fitness and develop strong leadership and career skills.
+By sponsoring this project, you are providing an opportunity for Indigenous youth to experience diverse culture, learn anti-bullying strategies, improve their health and fitness and develop strong leadership and career skills.

 These youth will bring the tools they’ve learned through this experience into their communities and the workforce.
-They will become leaders and examples on how to excel in their chosen field, live a healthy lifestyle, and work and communicate together as families, as co-workers and as a community.
+They will become leaders and examples on how to excel in their chosen field, foster mutual respect and bring growth to their communities.

 Lemon Cree is a non-profit fitness and wellness organization whose primary goal is to improve health and wellness and teach non-violent communication skills in Indigenous communities.
 In order to build a healthy and strong community, you must first start with the individual.